Skip to main content

 Course overview

-Extend and enhance practical skills that are identified by industry experts as key to meeting the complex needs of individuals and communities.
+• Job-ready skills, relevant to the industry: Extend and enhance practical skills that industry experts identify as key to meeting the complex needs of individuals and communities.

 Course highlights

-• Professional and globally recognised Master of Social Work degree so you can work within Australia or internationally
+• A professional and globally recognised Master of Social Work degree, so that you can work within Australia or internationally.

-• Immediately apply your learnings into practice through field education placements
+• Immediately apply what you have learned in practice through a field education placement.

-• Start anytime and study social work online – intakes are open every 2 months
+• Start anytime and study social work online – intakes are open every two months.

 Key facts